ShacharN0702/Data-Analyst-Course-Project/Overview.md

-# Final Project – Data Analyst Course
+# Final Project– Data Analyst Course
 This project is the final task of a 3-month Data Analyst course, where I analyzed crime data in Denver using Python (Panda, Numpy) and Tableau.

 # Project Overview